Easy Red Beans and Rice Recipe

 Recipe Ingredients:

-Here’s everything you’ll need to make this recipe along with how to prep.
+Here’s everything you’ll need to make this recipe.
 See the red beans and rice recipe card below for the exact quantities.

 Ingredients for Easy Red Beans and Rice in glass bowls.